aashari/mcp-server-atlassian-bitbucket/README.md

 ---

-*Made with ❤️ for developers who want to bring AI into their Bitbucket workflow.*
+*Made with care for developers who want to bring AI into their Bitbucket workflow.*